udaparts/socketpro/samples/module_sample/usqlite/README.md

 # Async sqlite client/server applications on SocketPro communication framework

-1. A public repository for implementation of async sqlite client/server application by use of SocketPro communication framework, which contains six projects, ssqlite, test_ssqlite, test_csqlite, test_java, test_sharp and test_python at this time.
+1. A public repository for implementation of async sqlite client/server application by use of SocketPro communication framework, which contains six projects, ssqlite, test_ssqlite, test_csqlite, test_java, test_sharp and test_python as well as DBPerf at this time.

 2. ssqlite: a dynamic link library project of async sqlite server implementation for both windows and linux platforms.
 Its source code is actually located at the directory ../../../include/sqlite/server_impl.
 The produced dynamic library can be loaded at server side by a SocketPro adapter as shown at the below demonstration project test_ssqlite.